-A significant proportion of restricted funding income came from grants: the DfE totalled £3,235K for the year (2020: £3,717K), CSUST totalled £89K (2020: £87K).
-No grant was made from the Thatcham and Newbury restricted trust funds in 2021 (2020: nil), no grant from the Hills Bequest Fund (2020: none) and no grant from the Buildings improvement, £15K from Bayne Benefaction Grant (2020: none).
-The balance remaining on the income restricted funds at 31 December 2021 was £1,752K (2020: £1,906K).
+A significant proportion of restricted funding income came from grants: the DfE totalled £3,228K for the year (2021: £3,235K), CSUST totalled £91K (2021: £89K).
+A one-off £1,051K DFC Energy Grant was also received in the year.
+Grants totalling £44k were allocated from the Thatcham and Newbury restricted trust funds in 2022 (2021: nil), no grant from the Hills Bequest Fund (2021: none) and £18K from Bayne Benefaction Grant (2021: £15k).
+The balance remaining on the income restricted funds at 31 December 2022 was £2,613K (2021: £1,752K).

 Historically the board acted as the agent of school governors in relation to school building works and the purchase of IT equipment for Schools.
 It acted as the agent of school governors in helping to arrange funding through the DfE and Local Authorities and in paying professional fees and building costs on behalf of school governors.
 The VASCA (Voluntary-Aided Schools Condition Allocation) system was introduced in April 2020 and superseded the LCVAP (Locally Coordinated Voluntary-Aided Programme).
 The change in funding gives the charity ultimate control over the application of the VASCA grants to specific schools.
 Historically, the LCVAP was not reflected in the Statement of Financial Activities as the Charity had no control over the funds and the transactions were those of the school governors rather than the Charity which acted as agent.
 The VASCA grant funding has now been recognised as income in the Statement of Financial Activities along with the related expenditure.
-The unspent balance of VASCA funding at the end of the year of £1,115K (2020: £1,292K) has been committed to projects by 31 March 2022 or returned to the DfE.
-The total balance on the fund at 31 December 2021 was £1,516K (2020: £1,693K).
+The unspent balance of VASCA funding at the end of the year of £985K (2021: £1,115K) has been committed to projects by 31 March 2023 or returned to the DfE.
+The total balance on the fund at 31 December 2022 was £1,385K (2021: £1,516K).